Convert TXT to BBCode

 Output BBCode file (script.bbcode):

-Input TXT file (server.log):
+Input TXT file (build-guide.txt):

-Output BBCode file (server.bbcode):
+Output BBCode file (build-guide.bbcode):

 Frequently Asked Questions (FAQ)